oVirt/ovirt-site/source/feature/detailedstabledeviceaddresses.html.md

-       device_id              -- Unique identifier of the VM device device                 -- The device type (for example : sound, video etc.) vm_id                  -- The VM id (FK of vm_static.vm_id) device_specparams      -- The device special parameters, for example ('display': 'vnc') device_address         -- The device address as a string
+       device_id              -- Unique identifier of the VM device device                 -- The device type (for example : sound, video etc.) vm_id                  -- The VM id (FK of vm_static.vm_id) spec_params            -- The device special parameters, for example ('display': 'vnc') address                -- The device address as a string managed                -- Indicates if device is managed

 *   In this case this table handles only unmanaged devices